brandingbrand/flagship/README.md

 ### Utility Packages

 * [fscodestyle](packages/fscodestyle): a coding style used throughout Flagship
-* [fscontinuousdeployment](packages/fscontinuousdeployment): tools for continous deployment with Travis and CodePush

 ### Example Projects

-* [fstestproject](packages/fstestproject): a test project built using Flagship
 * [pirateship](packages/pirateship): an example app built using Flagship